404FoundingFather/wolfram-sim-ehammond/docs/wolfram-sim-prd.md

   - The engine should identify distinct update "events" (application of a rule).
   - The engine should be able to serialize the current hypergraph state for transmission.

+- **F1.7: Hypergraph Persistence (New)**:
+  - **Save Hypergraph**: Implement functionality to serialize the current `HypergraphState` to a file (e.g., in JSON format for MVP).
+  - **Load Hypergraph**: Implement functionality to deserialize a `HypergraphState` from a file to initialize or replace the current simulation state.
+  - **Predefined Hypergraphs**: Include a small set of predefined hypergraph files as assets, loadable by the engine.

 ### 4.2. gRPC Service (Backend API)

 - **F2.1: Service Definition (WolframPhysicsSimulatorService)**: